andrewmatlock/Indux/docs/docs/elements/avatars.md

 </button>
 ```

-Within the `avatar-wide` container, all elements besides `avatar` rely on custom styles.
+Within the `avatar-wide` container, all elements besides `avatar` are completely custom.

 ---